 Rosary Group – Prays the Rosary and the Chaplet of Divine Mercy after the 8:30 AM Masses that are celebrated at Sacred Heart and St. Charles Borromeo Parishes.

 Blood Drive – Coordinates through the American Red Cross to hold annual blood drives.

 Homeless Shelter – Parish volunteers prepare and supply a complete meal, from salad to dessert for the Delaware County Life Center on the 2nd Thursday of February, April, June, August, October, and December.
-Call Religious Education office for further information.
+Call Rectory for further information.

-Mary, Mother of Captives – A support group for those coping with a loved one in prison meet on the 2nd Thursday of the month at 7:00 PM in the Parish Center.
+Mary, Mother of Captives – A support group for those coping with a loved one in prison meet on the 2nd Thursday of the month at 7:00 PM in the Church Hall (Borromeo Room).
 Further information can be found in the church bulletin.